 Tools: InDesign, Illustrator, ArcGIS, R

-We spent months designing maps, graphs and diagrams for each chapter.
-The result is quite nice, if we may say so.
+We spent months sketching and designing maps, graphs and diagrams for each chapter.
+The result is quite nice, if we may say so ourselves.
 I like especially the visual index.
 We explained how we did it in a seminar.

 The project BalticLines (2016-2019) was a lot of fun.
 I managed a Work Package to design and implement a service to access decentralized Maritime Spatial Planning data.